 Glossary and Abbreviations

-The following are common words and abbreviations in the online application and application instructions.
+The following are common terms in the online application and application instructions.

 Glossary